Frequently Asked Questions

 No. Each of the learned Academies operates independently.

-There has been close consultation with the Australian Academy of Science during the development phase.
+There was close consultation with the Australian Academy of Science during the development phase.
 The AAHMS held its first Council meeting at the Shine Dome of the AAS, in Canberra.
-There will be some distinguished scientists who are Fellows of both Academies, and there will be projects on which the AAS and the AAHMS work together.
+There are some distinguished scientists who are Fellows of both Academies – and also Fellows of the other learned Academies in Australia.
+There will also be projects on which AAS and AAHMS work together.

 How much control does the Government have over the Academy?